Eri9898/Ticket-Lifecycle/README.md

 <img src="https://imgur.com/rkypfaw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
-2. Usually the lead Help desk person will assign the ticket to an Agent and also makes sure the tickets follow SLA guidelines.
+2. Usually the Help desk lead will assign the ticket to an Agent and also makes sure the tickets follow SLA guidelines.
 So in order to do that you must click on a ticket and read through it.
-To adjust the SLA  (Severity Level) of a ticket you may click on SLA plan and select from the list.
+The top left cprner lists the status of a ticket (opened, resolved or closed), the SLA, and Dept handling the ticket.
+Each of these can be edited by clicking on the word itself.
 </p>
 Click create
 </p>
 <br />
-3. Click on priority to set it to high, low, or medium.
+3. Click on priority to set it to high, low, or medium for the SLA
 </p>
 <br />
 </p>